Shaping the future with sustainable styrenics

 Polystyrene is not only a versatile, aesthetic, and durable material, it is also one of the most recyclable polymers.
 It is one of the best sortable plastics in the waste stream, its barrier properties block possible contaminants, and its ideal ceiling temperature allows it to be depolymerised.

 These unique properties allow it to be recycled using several different technologies from mechanical recycling and dissolution to advanced recycling methods such as depolymerisation, pyrolysis and gasification.
 These technologies offer recycled polystyrene matching virgin quality with no sacrifice in properties, thus enabling food-contact applications and nearly infinite recycling cycles.
-Therefore, we are working on different technologies in parallel to reach the recycling quota for polystyrene and offer this recycled material to our customers by 2025.
+Therefore, we are working on different technologies in parallel to reach the recycling quota for polystyrene and offer this recycled material to our customers as soon as possible.

 Mechanical recycling is the best available and proven technology to reuse end-of-life plastic waste on a short to medium term, and is currently the most feasible option for ABS.
 As this process is less energy-intensive, it has a much lower carbon footprint in comparison to conventional production processes and will reduce the amount of waste that ends up in landfill and incineration